keremgocen/fun-with-routines/README.md

 ```
 Same as in problem1, jobs channels for go routines are populated with task ids and the tasks channel is passed in to fan-in results in the main process.

 For testing `problem2()`, a `time.Tick` channel is used to limit the rate main process is reading the results from tasks channel.
 One result is read every second and the timestamp is recorded.
-Then in `problem2_test.go` timestamps are compared against consecutive tasks and the difference is expected to be between 0.9 and 1.1 seconds.
+Then in `problem2_test.go` timestamps are compared for consecutive tasks and the difference is expected to be between 0.9 and 1.1 seconds.